behnameskandari/weatherapp/README.md

 # Wather App

-This project was bootstrapped with [Live Preview](https://behnameskandari.github.io/weatherapp/).
+You check the result from [Live Preview](https://behnameskandari.github.io/weatherapp/).

 ## Description